Advanon/serverless-api-key-upload/README.md

 ## Limitations
 This plugin works only if exactly one apiKey is specified.

+Use of `tier` attribute requires aws-sdk 2.442.0 or higher.

 Requirements and constraints of parameter names page by AWS: https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-parameter-name-constraints.html

 ## Contributing